geekscalada/pipelineAWS_v2/README.md

 - You can see different buildspec.yml files in the infra folder, each environment we will point to a different file using the prefix of the environment.
-Each file has little changes to compose names of the resources using the context variables in the cdk.json file, for example a "pro" pipeline will use the pro buildspec.yml file and this buildspec file will use the "pro" context variable to compose the name of the resources.
+Each file has little changes to compose names of the resources using the context variables in the cdk.json file, for example a "pro" pipeline will use the pro-buildspec.yml file and this buildspec file will use the "pro" context variable to compose the name of the resources.
 It will do using the --context flag in the cdk synth and cdk deploy commands.
 So, if you use different context variables in the cdk.json file, you will need to create different buildspec files to use the context variables in the names of the resources.